Straywave/ImmersiveSnow/README.md

 As a coarse benchmark (totally unscientific), after flying around and generating chunks in Creative, the mod only used 0.99% of the Server Thread according to Spark Profiler.

-### Future Plans

-- Water freezing (current implementation causes massive lag and doesn't work)
-- Making leaves & grass white (Like Bedrock Edition)

 ### Acknowledgements

 This mod is a remake of my private mod BetterSereneSeasons, which was originally a 1.19.2 Forge remake of [Serene Tweaks][4].

 [1]: https://curseforge.com/minecraft/mc-mods/serene-seasons
 [2]: https://modrinth.com/mod/fabric-seasons